Australia struggling to reboot international education sector

 The New South Wales Premier, Ms Gladys Berejiklian, said last month that the plan will be resumed after the state emerges from its current lockdown.

 The lockdown is scheduled to end on Aug 28, but may be extended as the current surge in cases, caused by the highly infectious Delta strain of the coronavirus, has proved difficult to contain.
-Case numbers have gradually been increasing, with 262 new local infections recorded on Sunday (Aug 8).
+Case numbers have gradually been increasing, with 233 new local infections recorded last Wednesday.

 In Victoria, the state government has been in slow-moving talks with Canberra over a plan to bring back students.
 But the authorities have reportedly not yet agreed on quarantine arrangements.